idanguyen/semester-project-2/README.md

 1. The project follows ES6
 2. Use Bootstrap 5
 3. Follow The pre-commit, and styling from package.json
+4. Look at the Style Sheet in Figma

 # Special thanks